 High Cost to Restrict Progress

 On the whole, the future of the worldwide market for in-flight autopilot systems is bright.
 However, the high cost of these systems, owing to the complex manufacturing process, and the cost incurred in their maintenance may hamper the growth of this market in the years to come, reports the market study.

-The information presented in this review is based on a Transparency Market Research report, titled, “In-flight Autopilot Systems Market - Global Industry Analysis, Size, Share, Growth, Trends and Forecast 2015 - 2021.”
+The review is based on a report by Transparency Market Research (TMR), titled “In-flight Autopilot Systems Market (System Type - Flight Director System, Attitude and Heading Reference System, Avionics System, and Flight Control System; Aircraft Type - Rotary Wings and Fixed Wings; Application - Commercial Aircraft, Military Aircraft, and Civilian Aircraft) - Global Industry Analysis, Size, Share, Growth, Trends and Forecast 2015 – 2021.”

 - Flight Director System